-It is an oral therapy approved, either alone or in combination with other therapies, for many B-cell non-Hodgkin’s lymphomas (NHL), including mantle cell lymphoma (MCL), marginal zone lymphoma (MZL), and chronic lymphocytic leukemia (CLL).
+It is an oral therapy approved to be used, either alone or in combination with other therapies, for many B-cell non-Hodgkin’s lymphomas (NHL), including mantle cell lymphoma (MCL), marginal zone lymphoma (MZL), and chronic lymphocytic leukemia (CLL).

-The drug was also approved by the U.S Food and Drug Administration (FDA) to treat chronic graft versus host disease (GvHD) that may develop following a transplant, and Waldenström’s macroglobulinemia, another type of NHL.
-In addition, the drug is also being evaluated for the treatment of follicular lymphoma (FL).
+The treatment was also approved by the U.S Food and Drug Administration for chronic graft versus host disease (GvHD), which can develop following a transplant, and Waldenström’s macroglobulinemia, another type of NHL.
+Imbruvica has also been approved as a chemotherapy-free combination therapy with Rituxan (rituximab) to treat Waldenström’s macroglobulinemia.

 How Imbruvica works

-Treatments for lymphoma now include targeted therapies that aim to kill the type of cell that has turned cancerous or to stop signals that make cancerous cells grow, divide, and spread through the body.
-Targeted treatment can have fewer side effects as they may not affect other types of cells.
+Treatments for lymphoma now include targeted therapies aimed at killing the type of cell that has turned cancerous or to stop signals that make cancerous cells grow, divide, and spread through the body.
+Targeted treatments can have fewer side effects since they may not affect other types of cells.

 Imbruvica in clinical trials

-Imbruvica was first evaluated in a Phase 1 dose-escalation trial (NCT00849654) to determine its maximum tolerable dose, safety, pharmacokinetics, pharmacodynamics, and tumor response.
-Fifty-six patients with various types of B-cell NHL were enrolled in the study.
-The study’s results showed that the drug was well tolerated across various types of B-cell non-Hodgkin’s lymphoma.
+Imbruvica was first evaluated in a Phase 1 dose-escalation trial (NCT00849654) to determine its maximum tolerable dose, safety, pharmacokinetics (movement in the body), pharmacodynamics (effect on the body), and tumor response.
+A total of 56 patients with various types of B-cell NHL were enrolled in the study.
+The results showed that Imbruvica was well-tolerated across various types of B-cell NHL.

-The U.S. Food and Drug Administration (FDA) approved Imbruvica in 2013 for the treatment of patients with mantle cell lymphoma (MCL), based on the results of an open-label, Phase 2 study (NCT01236391), where 111 patients who had received at least one prior therapy were given Imbruvica daily until their disease progressed or side effects became intolerable.
-The results of this trial showed that nearly 66 percent of participants saw their cancer shrink or disappear after treatment (called the overall response rate).
+The FDA approved Imbruvica in 2013 for the treatment of patients with MCL based on the results of an open-label Phase 2 trial (NCT01236391).
+During the trial, 111 patients who had received at least one prior therapy were given Imbruvica daily until their disease progressed or side effects became intolerable.
+The results showed that nearly 66% of participants saw their cancer shrink or disappear after treatment (called the overall response rate).

-Also in 2013, the FDA approved Imbruvica for the treatment of chronic lymphocytic leukemia (CLL).
+The FDA also approved Imbruvica for the treatment of CLL in 2013.
 The decision was based on the results of a Phase 1b/2 trial (NCT01105247), in which 85 patients with relapsed or refractory CLL or small lymphocytic lymphoma (SLL) received Imbruvica.
-Results showed that nearly 58 percent of participants had their cancer shrink after treatment.
+Results showed that nearly 58% of participants had their cancer shrink after treatment.

-In early 2017, the FDA approved Imbruvica as a first-line treatment specifically indicated for relapsed/refractory marginal zone lymphoma (MZL) patients.
-The approval was based on data from an open-label, Phase 2 study (NCT01980628) which evaluated the safety and efficacy of Imbruvica in 63 MZL patients.
-The results produced meaningful tumor shrinkage and the treatment was well tolerated overall.
+In early 2017, the FDA approved Imbruvica as a first-line treatment specifically for relapsed/refractory MZL patients.
+The approval was based on data from an open-label, Phase 2 trial (NCT01980628) that evaluated the safety and effectiveness of Imbruvica in 63 MZL patients.
+The results showed meaningful tumor shrinkage, and the treatment was well-tolerated overall.

-Imbruvica is currently being tested in several other clinical trials for the treatment of various types of B-cell lymphomas alone or in combination with other drugs.
+Imbruvica is currently being tested in several other clinical trials for the treatment of various types of B-cell lymphomas alone or in combination with other treatments.

-For example, a Phase 3 clinical trial (NCT02947347) is currently recruiting patients with follicular lymphoma that has not been previously treated.
-The purpose of this study is to evaluate whether the addition of Imbruvica to Rituxan (rituximab) will result in the prolongation of the length of time that a patient lives with the disease compared to when they are treated with Rituxan alone.
+For example, a Phase 3 trial (NCT02947347) is currently recruiting patients with FL that has not been previously treated.
+The purpose of this study is to evaluate whether the addition of Imbruvica to Rituxan will result in prolonging the length of time a patient lives with the disease, compared with Rituxan alone.

-The most common side effects caused by Imbruvica include diarrhea, muscle and bone pain, rash, nausea, bruising, tiredness, and fever.
+The most common side effects of Imbruvica are diarrhea, muscle and bone pain, rash, nausea, bruising, tiredness, and fever.

 Lymphoma News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis, or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.